 Early Music Lab

-This ensemble is open to any qualified member of the Cornell community.
+This ensemble is open to any qualified member Cornell and the Ithaca community, and participation is by audition.
+No prior experience on historical instruments is required, but a basic competency on their modern counterparts is expected.
 For music majors and minors, participation in Early Music Lab fulfills the collaborative performance requirement.

 Pitch level is A=415.
 We anticipate the following openings: